Joy and Humility

 3. Reflect on the Scripture:

 Upon Mary’s greeting, Elizabeth’s unborn child “leaped” in her womb.
 This verb translated “leap” is the same word used in Genesis 25:22 (in the Greek translation of the Old Testament) to describe the activity in Rebecca’s womb between Jacob and Esau, which eventually foreshadowed their destinies.
 In Genesis 25, this movement was viewed negatively as a struggle between the twins.
 Here in Luke 1, Elizabeth was filled with the Holy Spirit, and she interpreted her baby’s activity as an act of joy (1:44).
-So even in the womb, John began to fulfill his prophetic role to prepare the way of the Lord.
+So even in the womb, John began to fulfill his prophetic role and prepare the way of the Lord.